- On This Page

 If your claim is denied, you should speak to a lawyer who can help you appeal your claim.
 On appeal, your lawyer will request a hearing before the Commission.
 A lawyer will present your case with evidence that substantiates your claim.

-How Long Do Workers’ Compensation Benefits Last?
+How Long Do Workers’ Compensation Benefits Last in

 Most injured workers can receive workers’ compensation benefits for the entire period of recovery from their injuries.
 Employees who sustain the most severe injuries can only receive workers’ compensation benefits for a maximum of nine and a half years.
 If employees still cannot return to work after this time, they should consider other options, such as Social Security disability benefits.